 Dissertation Defense Schedule

 Depending on a student’s expected graduation date, the following submission schedules are necessary to account for reading time by the dissertation committee and for possible revisions.
 Thesis advisors and the DGS will take care to make certain that these deadlines are honored.

-- May degree: the dissertation director receives the completed thesis by March 1, approves it for defense, and releases it to the other committee members for review, pre-defense suggestions for revision, and approval for defense by March 15; if all is in order, the defense takes place in the second week of April; the dissertation must be submitted to GSAS in mid-May (May 14 in 2020).
+- May degree: the dissertation director receives the completed thesis by March 1, approves it for defense, and releases it to the other committee members for review, pre-defense suggestions for revision, and approval for defense by March 15; if all is in order, the defense takes place in the second week of April; the dissertation must be submitted to GSAS in mid-May.